The Coffee Shack

 Among the Big Island’s most prized assets is the booming macadamia nut industry.
-Two major nut processors in the Mauna Loa Macadamia Nut Corporation and the Hamakua Macadamia Nut Company lay claim to much of the fertile growing regions, but independent growers and smaller producers have begun to crop up in the recent years, making a visit to a macadamia nut farm a perfect – and tasty – outdoor adventure for visitors and locals alike.
+Two major nut processors in the Mauna Loa Macadamia Nut Corporation and the Hamakua Macadamia Nut Company lay claim to much of the fertile growing regions, but independent growers and smaller producers are a vital part of the industry in recent years, making a visit to a macadamia nut farm a perfect – and tasty – adventure for visitors and locals alike.

 The state of Hawaii is home to more than 700 macadamia nut farms covering over 20,000 acres, making it the largest producer of the delicious nut in the United States by an overwhelming margin.
-Brought to the Big Island in the 1920s in a commercial setting, the output reached peak macnut mania in the ‘80s with a ringing endorsement by Magnum, P.I. superstar John Hillerman.
+Brought to the Big Island in the 1920s in a commercial setting, the output reached peak macnut mania in the ‘80s.
 Since then, the crop has been neck-and-neck with Kona Coffee as the island’s most prized agricultural export.

 Virtually anywhere you go on the Big Island, you’ll run into macadamia nuts.
 Crusted into seafood dishes, used as a garnish for breakfast meals, and produced with chocolates, cookies, and other treats, it’s difficult to eat out on Hawaii’s Big Island without encountering the nut as a signature ingredient.
 Likewise, a trip to any Hawaiian grocery store will find plenty of macadamia nut goodies and by-products.